nmwsharp/polyscope-docs/cpp/source/basics/program_options.md

     If this option is `true`, the scene will be redrawn on every main loop iteration no matter what, circumventing the lazy drawing features.
 Default: `false`.

+??? func "`#!cpp float options::uiScale`"

+    ##### ui scale

+    A scale factor for all UI elements (text, buttons, panels).
+Can be useful for increase font sizes on high DPI screens. `2.0` means make everything twice as large.

+    This factor should also be incorporated into any user-defined widths in custom UIs, to ensure spacing remains correct as scaling is changed, like:

+    ```
+    ImGui::PushItemWidth(100 * polyscope::options::uiScale);
+    ```

+    If `-1`, a sensible value will be guessed at initialization time.
+This value is saved and restored between settings if the preferences file is enabled.

+    Default: `-1.`

 ??? func "`#!cpp bool options::buildGui`"

     ##### build gui